xinyee20/tp/docs/DeveloperGuide.md

 <div markdown="block" class="alert alert-primary">

-:bulb: Tip: The .puml files used to create diagrams in this document can be found in the *diagrams* folder.
+:bulb: **TIP:** The .puml files used to create diagrams in this document can be found in the *diagrams* folder.

 </div>